Bowl of cucamelons with vines.

 Technically, Cucamelons are perennials like potatoes, tomatoes, and strawberries.
 According to Wikipedia, a perennial plant lives for more than two years.
 The term often differentiates a plant from shorter-lived annuals and biennials.
 However, Cucamelons must be planted in a warm climatic season lasting 65 to 80 days.

-Furthermore, the climate conditions should be free from frost.
-Also, soil temperature should be between 75 and 85 degrees Fahrenheit.
-This is for the Cucamelons to bear fruit successfully.
+Furthermore, the climate conditions should be frost-free, and the soil temperature should be between 75 and 85 degrees Fahrenheit.
+This is necessary for the Cucamelons to bear fruit successfully.

-In cases wherein you live in a much cooler area, it is recommended to plant indoors.
-You can place the seeds in a pot and position them in a room where it is warm, especially when the nighttime temperature falls below 50 degrees—cucamelons like full sun and rich, fast-draining soil.
+If you live in a cooler area, it is advisable to plant seeds indoors.
+Place the seeds in a pot in a warm room, particularly when nighttime temperatures drop below 50 degrees.
+Cucamelons thrive in full sun and rich, fast-draining soil.

 Exposure to direct sunlight for at least six hours a day is required.
 The sun will ensure that your Cucamelons are healthy and are continuously growing.
 The more sunlight they get, the better their fruits will become.